mozilla-ai/lm-buddy/examples/README.md

 ## Working with Flamingo

-A Flamingo job includes two parts: a YAML file that specifies configuration for your finetuning or evaluation job, and a Ray Python driver script that invokes Flamingo to parse the input configurations, send them to your Ray cluster, monitor the running of the
+A Flamingo job includes two parts: a YAML file that specifies configuration for your finetuning or evaluation job, and a Ray Python driver script that invokes the Flamingo CLI to parse the input configurations, and send them to your Ray cluster.

 ## Examples

-For a full end-to-end interactive workflow running from within Flamingo, see the sample notebooks.
-For a full sample job with the correct directory structure that you can run as a stand-alone if you have flaimgo installed in your Python environment , see the `sample_job` directory.
+For a full end-to-end interactive workflow running from within Flamingo, see the sample notebooks under `notebooks`.

+For a full sample job with the correct directory structure that you can run as a part of stand-alone repo with a simple Python script that is [run locally to submit to the Job Submission SDK](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/sdk.html#submitting-a-ray-job), see the `sample_job` directory.

 ## Fine-tuning Details

 ## Evaluation Details

+All evaluation is currently done via [EleutherAI's lm-evaluation-harness package](https://github.com/EleutherAI/lm-evaluation-harness) run as a process.
+Evaluation can either happen on HuggingFace models hosted on the Hub, or on local models in shared storage on a Linux filesystem that resolve to [Weights and Biases Artifacts](https://docs.wandb.ai/ref/python/artifact) objects.

+In the `evaluation` directory, there are sample files for running evaluation on a model in HuggingFace (`lm_harness_hf_config.yaml`), or using a local inference server hosted on vLLM, (`lm_harness_inference_server_config.yaml`).